stella-systems/stellanow-sdk-typescript/README.md

 - `ORGANIZATION_ID`: The unique identifier for your organization.
 - `PROJECT_ID`: The unique identifier for your project.

-Then, initialize the SDK with the appropriate configuration:
+Then, initialize the SDK with the appropriate configuration.

 ```typescript
 import {